 the economic sector and the geographical region in which the activity is to be carried out;

-the number of workers to be hired;
+the number of workers to be employed;

-professional qualifications and other requirements to workers as to their hiring;
+professional qualifications and other requirements for workers as to their employment;

-deadline for submission of documents for selection of Candidates;
+deadline for the submission of documents for the selection of the Candidates;

-duration of the employment;
+The duration of the employment;

-general information on the working conditions, remuneration, accommodation and other living conditions;
+general information on the working conditions, remuneration, accommodation and other social conditions;

-the dates on which selected Candidates are to start work;
+the dates on which the selected Candidates should start working;

 payment of the travel expenses between the territories of the Parties;

-other information which is provided for in the Implementation Procedures.
+other information which is provided in the Implementation Procedures.

-The Competent Institutions of the Parties shall form a Joint Selection Commission (hereinafter called “Commission”), which working order is arranged in the Implementation Procedures.
+The Competent Institutions of the Parties shall form a Joint Selection Commission (hereinafter called as the “Commission”), with a working order set out in the Implementation Procedures.

-The Commission consists of equal number of representatives of the Competent Institutions and:
+The Commission consists of an equal number of the representatives of the Competent Institutions and has the following functions:

 specifies the selection criteria for the job offers received on the principle of equality;

-provides consultancy services and assistance to the Candidates during the whole selection process.
+provides consultancy services and assistance to the Candidates throughout the whole selection process.

 ARTICLE 6

-The selection of Candidates according to their professional qualification and based on submitted documents shall be carried out by the Competent Institution of the Sending Party in accordance with the order specified by the Implementation Procedures.
+The selection of the Candidates according to their professional qualification and based on the submitted documents shall be carried out by the Competent Institution of the sending Party in accordance with the order specified in the Implementation Procedures.

-The Competent Institution of the Sending Party, at the request and on the expenses of the employers, shall organise interviews and/or practical examinations for the respective profession according to the job offer.
+The Competent Institution of the sending Party, at the request and on the expenses of the employers, shall organise interviews and/or practical examinations for the respective profession according to the job offer.

 The final selection of the Candidates shall be conducted by the employers according to the Implementation Procedures.

-The Candidates who have passed the final selection shall undergo medical examination at the employer’s expenses in the Sending Party.
+The Candidates who have passed the final selection shall undergo medical examination at the employer’s expenses in the sending Party.

 ARTICLE 7

-Before departing the approved Candidates and both Competent Institutions shall possess an original of the signed by the employer fixed-term labour contract according to the legislation of the Receiving Party.
+Prior to departure, the approved Candidates and the both Competent Institutions shall possess an original copy of the fixed-term labour contract, signed by the employer, in accordance with the national legislation of the receiving Party.

 The travel expenses of the migrant worker to and from the territory of the Receiving Party shall be covered by the employer.